Inveracity/voki/README.md

 # voki

-Voki configuration management
+Voki configuration management.

+Voki uses SSH under the hood to connect to remote machines.

+> [!NOTE]
+> As of right now Voki requires an active SSH Agent to connect to machines.

-# Usage
+## Usage

-Change the host in `target.example.hcl` to a SSH reachable address and then run
+Change the host in `examples/target.hcl` to a SSH reachable address and then run

 ```sh
 ./voki run examples/target.hcl
 ```

-## Specification example
+## Example

 ```hcl
 target "myserver" {